walteryu/wevo-mvp/README.md

-# WeVo Platform - MVP
+# WeVo Platform - MVP test

 ## We build more inclusive cities with data and analytics.